miso-lims/miso-lims/docs/user_manual/type_data.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Library Spike-Ins" %}

 A library spike-in is a control added to a library for normalization.
-Modifications to library spike-ins can only be made via direct access to the MISO database.
-As such, they must be performed by a MISO adminstrator.
+MISO administrators can add, edit, and delete library spike-ins using the standard interface.
+A library spike-in can only be deleted if it has not been used by any existing libraries.

 {% include userman-toplink.md %}